 $51,500

-(Orme School tuition includes textbooks, additional evening academic support by faculty, and most after-school activities and sports.
+(Orme School tuition includes boarding, textbooks, additional evening academic support by faculty, and most after-school activities and sports.
 Tuition also covers Orme’s specialty signature programs, such as Orme Games and Fine Arts Festival.)

 Yearly Tuition